-- A. Complete the online student loan entrance interview process at https:// ww2.kheaa.com/entintro.html. - B. Return the completed loan application to EOCC Financial Aid Office at the Enterprise Campus. - C. Electronically sign their MPN at http://ww.kheaa.com using their federal PIN once the loan has been certified. - D. Financial Aid staff will certify all qualified loan applications as quickly as possible.
-This act will generate a Master Promissory Note (MPN) for the student.
+- A. Complete the online student loan entrance interview process at Kheaa.com. - B. Return the completed loan application to EOCC Financial Aid Office at the Enterprise Campus. - C. Electronically sign their Master Promissory Note (MPN) at Kheaa.com using their federal PIN once the loan has been certified. - D. Financial Aid staff will certify all qualified loan applications as quickly as possible.
+This act will generate an (MPN) for the student.
 The MPN will be mailed to the student with an instruction sheet telling what to do next.
 Financial Aid staff will try to certify loans within ten (10) class days of receiving an application; however, during peak processing times (i.e., registration), this may not be possible.